Location: Manacor, Spain

 Son Peretó is one of the most important sites for the period on the islands and a notable example of Early Christian architecture.
 Archaeologists have already uncovered a basilica, a baptistery with two baptismal basins and two sectors of adjacent rooms used for housing and funeral rites.

-This coming year we will focus on the excavation and restoration of the baptistery, and there is a good chance we'll also be digging inside the basilica.
+This coming year we will focus on the excavation and restoration of rooms next to the baptistery, and there is a good chance we'll also be digging inside the basilica.

 Our objectives are the restoration and excavation of the main structures at Son Peretó.
 In June 2009, archaeologists found a washing basin used before church services next to a baptismal font.
 While this is not uncommon for this type of church, it is the first example found on Mallorca.